Pranav-0440/monaco-demo/README.md

 ### Live Preview Panel

-The preview panel parses the JSON and displays device information in a simplified human-readable format.
+The preview panel parses the JSON content and displays a simplified representation of the device structure.

 ### JSON Formatting

-Automatically format the JSON document using Monaco formatting capabilities.
+Automatically format the document using built-in Monaco formatting capabilities.

-### Download Functionality
+### Download / Export

-Export the Thing Description JSON file directly from the editor.
+Download the current JSON document as a file.

 ### Theme Switching

-Switch between light and dark themes.
+Switch between light and dark editor themes.

 ---